"pull=no" should not produce warnings about "unknown" pull keywords

 Another option is to throw a single warning like "WARNING: pull-related keywords specified while pulling is off!".
 100+ warnings about many pull groups is way too much.
 However, I prefer a note since this combination is valid and thus should not abort grompp.

-#4 Updated by Semen Yesylevskyy about 3 years ago
+#4 Updated by Semen Yesylevskyy almost 5 years ago

 Surely, I can do this.
 I can also use python scripts to generate mdp's and so on.
 However, each non-trivial preparation step increases your chances of making a mistake.
 Why should one use a workaround if is easy to fix in the code?
 This is just a matter of input parsing, no rocket science.

-#5 Updated by Chris Neale about 3 years ago
+#5 Updated by Chris Neale almost 5 years ago

 The reason I believe one should use a workaround when it is easy to fix the code is that what you propose as a fix don't seem like a fix to me.